VincentWei/build-minigui-5.0/README.md

 information.

 Note that the software fetched from remote repositories may use different licenses.
-Please refer to the `LICENSE` or `COPYING` files in the sorce trees for more information.
+Please refer to the `LICENSE` or `COPYING` files in the source trees for more information.